Avondale YFD Center Mural Project

 The City of Chattanooga opened a new, state of the art 23,000 square foot Youth and Family Development (YFD) Center in the Avondale neighborhood in late 2019.
 The Center houses a full service library containing a computer lab and MakerSpace, as well as a dance room, gym, classrooms, and community room.
 The Center is open to the public and is available for a variety of community functions.

-During the design process of the Avondale YFD Center, residents expressed considerable interest in a large-scale mural resulting in a prominent space on the exterior of the building facing Wilcox Blvd.
-The mural's design will be informed by the community’s input through community engagement opportunities facilitated by commissioned artist SEVEN and PAC Creative Strategist, Erika Roberts.
+During the design process of the Avondale YFD Center, residents expressed considerable interest in a large-scale mural resulting in a prominent space on the exterior of the building facing Wilcox Blvd. in addition to a smaller mural inside the facility.
+The murals' design will be informed by the community’s input through community engagement opportunities facilitated by commissioned artist SEVEN and PAC Creative Strategist, Erika Roberts.

 The exterior mural project is funded by the City of Chattanooga’s Art in Capital program.
 The Art in Capital program ensures that public art is integral to how the City builds itself and provides more opportunities for the identities and cultures within our communities to be reflected in shared public spaces.